cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 In the current NanoAOD format, there are various definitions of MET available.
 The most used ones - as you can see discussed in the corresponding
 [MET paper](https://doi.org/10.1088/1748-0221/14/07/P07004) - are the PF-based MET (stored simply as `MET` in NanoAOD) and the PUPPI MET (stored as `PuppiMET` in NanoAOD).
 Both are corrected for pileup contributions, the latter with the [**P**ile**u**p **p**er **P**article **I**dentification](https://doi.org/10.1007/JHEP10(2014)059) method.

+To be able to compare these two definitions in terms of mean, resolution and data/expectation agreement, please store p<sub>T</sub>, &phi;, and &Sigma;E<sub>T</sub> for both versions of the MET in different variables.